Design

 6 min read

-Two Chicagoans turned organic farmers made for the perfect clients for sustainable architecture firm Tom Bassett-Dilley Architects (TBDA).
-The couples’ custom—and literal—farmhouse needed to reflect their lifestyle: healthy and good for the earth.
+Two Chicagoans turned organic farmers made for perfect clients for sustainable architecture firm Tom Bassett-Dilley Architects (TBDA).
+The couples’ Wisconsin custom farmhouse, which is an actual farm, not just a home built in a farmhouse style, needed to reflect their lifestyle: healthy and good for the earth.

 The home needed to be high-performance and produce energy for not just the family of four but their entire cattle farm, Starry Nights Farm.
-It achieves this net zero goal through insulated concrete forms (ICF) construction, focusing on air tightness and healthy interiors, passive house principles, heat pumps, solar panels, and, when those Wisconsin winters hit and tested those heat pumps, a pellet stove.
-And its efficiency is wrapped up in a modern farmhouse design with a quaint, thoughtful interior.
+To achieve its net zero goal, the home uses insulated concrete form (ICF) construction and employed passive house principles in its design.
+Heat pumps and solar panels are part of the net zero package, and when the Wisconsin winters hit and test those heat pumps, a pellet stove helps keep indoor temperatures comfortable.
+All that energy efficiency is wrapped up in a modern farmhouse design with a quaint, thoughtful interior.

-The original plan for the home was a deep energy retrofit and remodel of the existing farmhouse, but with a crumbling foundation, deteriorating surfaces, and structural awkwardness from old additions, an entirely new home in its place became more realistic.
+The original plan for the home was to do a deep energy retrofit and remodel the existing farmhouse, but with a crumbling foundation, deteriorating surfaces, and structural awkwardness from old additions, building an entirely new home in place of the original structure became more realistic.

-The new build needed to retain a charming farmhouse aesthetic that would look natural on the sweeping 140 acres of farmland.
-Clients were comfortable with a traditional form and color, so the architect selected LP SmartSide board and batten and horizontal siding.
-The siding’s prefinished, engineered wood construction helps keep embodied energy low, and its long warranty and durability would increase the product’s lifespan.
+The new build needed to have a charming farmhouse aesthetic that would not look out of place on the property's sweeping 140 acres of farmland.
+The clients were comfortable with a traditional form and color for the structure, so the architect selected LP SmartSide board-and-batten siding.
+The siding’s prefinished, engineered-wood construction helps keep embodied energy low, and its durability and long warranty contribute to the product’s lifespan.

-The clients also required an extra bedroom, living room, and kitchen for their agritourism in the basement, where visitors who book on Airbnb stay.
+The clients also required an extra bedroom, living room, and kitchen in the home's basement for agritourism, where Airbnb visitors can stay.

-Shiplap, rustic woods, and textured tiles helped infuse a farmhouse style into the interiors, and all specifications were made to ensure indoor health.
-TBDA selects building products based on Greenguard certification or the International Living Future Institute’s Declare label, down to the caulks and sealants used, like AFM Safecoat products.
+Shiplap, rustic woods, and textured tile help infuse the home's interiors with farmhouse style, and all specifications were made to ensure indoor health.
+TBDA selects building products based on Greenguard certification or the International Living Future Institute’s Declare label, down to the caulks and sealants used, such as AFM Safecoat products.

-For paint, the firm specifies non-toxic, not just low VOC, such as ECOS or Milk Paint.
+For paint, the firm specifies nontoxic, not just low-VOC, paints such as ECOS or Milk Paint.

-Cabinetry remains tricky because many pre-made cabinets contain some formaldehyde, says Bassett-Dilley.
-To mitigate this, the architect selects custom cabinetry with formaldehyde-free plywood, such as PureBond from Columbia Forest Products.
+Finding nontoxic cabinets can be challenging because many pre-made cabinets contain some formaldehyde, Bassett-Dilley says.
+To mitigate this, the architect selects custom cabinets built using formaldehyde-free plywood, such as PureBond from Columbia Forest Products.

-The client requested the home be built with materials stronger than wood, so the team selected ICFs.
-TBDA previously built two homes with ICFs and chose to work with Tim Pinter of Acts Construction, who uses Crown ICF, in Kenosha, Wisc., collaborating early to tackle issues early on.
+The client requested that the home be built with materials stronger than wood, so the team selected insulated concrette forms (ICFs).
+TBDA previously built two homes with ICFs and chose to work with Tim Pinter of Acts Construction, who uses Crown ICF, in Kenosha, Wis., collaborating early to tackle issues early on.

-A key importance of ICF homes is ensuring air tightness, says Bassett-Dilley.
+When building ICF homes, one important factor is ensuring air tightness, Bassett-Dilley says.
 Bringing Pinter on early helped to create a plan of attack for leaky areas such as window openings, wall-to-roof connections, wall-to-foundation connections, and course heights for the ICFs.

-Bassett-Dilley and Pinter worked closely on visualizing and preparing for the intermediate floor connection where the floor is suspended from the walls due to the thermal bridge potential.
-The solution is understanding the methods of each ICF system used to support a floor truss, as each one differs.
+Bassett-Dilley and Pinter worked closely on visualizing and preparing for the intermediate floor connection where the floor is suspended from the walls, due to the potential for thermal bridging.
+It's important to understand the methods of each ICF system used to support a floor truss, as each one differs.

 Window opening bucks also vary by ICF manufacturer.
-Some use plywood, double plywood, or wood, and Bassett-Dilley says this is a “really important detail,” to iron out ahead of time to understand how to fasten windows to the ICF.
+Some manufacturers use plywood, double plywood, or wood, and Bassett-Dilley says this is a critical detail to iron out ahead of time to ensure the team understands how to fasten the windows to the ICFs.

-Planning air barriers for the roof trusses is another vital detail to prepare ahead of time.
-In this home, the team used plywood as the air barrier between the trusses and ICFs, then an inch and a half of service cavity under for electrical.
-Then, that barrier needed to be sealed off.
+The air barrier for the roof trusses is another vital detail that needs to be prepared for in advance.
+In this home, the team installed plywood between the roof trusses and ICFs, leaving 1 1/2 inches of service cavity under that for electrical (see roof detail illustration, above).
+Then that barrier needed to be sealed off.

-Another critical player in the air tightness was the Phius (Passive House Institute US) energy rater, Juanita Ellias of Rivercity Woodworking.
-A collaborative rater can provide valuable solutions, as she did on this project with the contractors.
+Critical in ensuring the home's air tightness was Phius (Passive House Institute US) energy rater Juanita Ellias, of River City Woodworking, in Milwaukee.
+A collaborative rater can provide valuable solutions, as Ellias did on this project.

 “Juanita became a real advocate for the client and helped bring the contractors in line or to help troubleshoot any issues they had,” says Bassett-Dilley.
 “When you're on the construction site, thinking, ‘How am I going to get this to go here to there?
 How am I going to seal that?’
 That's where the third-party rater can really help out.”